lqiu96/protobuf-test-cases/README.md

 These APIs can be enabled via: https://cloud.google.com/service-usage/docs/enable-disable

-3. Once all the above is configured, run `mvn test` to run through all the test cases.
+4. Once all the above is configured, run `mvn test -Pall` to run through all the test cases.

 # Modules
-The following modules are configured to test a matrix of potential customer environments
+The following modules are configured to test a matrix of potential customer environments.
 1. shading: Tests that shading inside the Java SDK is not impacted by customer's dependencies or impacts existing customer code.
 The protobuf-sdk version brought in by the client library is isolated to within the library itself.
 2. customer-protos: Tests customers who have their own gen code in addition to the Java SDK.
 These customers would have